Chart Color Schemes

 Salisbury has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects likely impacting the area.
-Key projects include Cross River Rail - Salisbury Station Upgrade, Henson Road Industrial Estate, Salisbury Marketplace, and Nathan, Salisbury, Moorooka Neighbourhood Plan.
-The following list details those most relevant.
+AreaSearch has identified 14 projects that may impact this region.
+Notable ones include Cross River Rail - Salisbury Station Upgrade, Henson Road Industrial Estate, Salisbury Marketplace, and Nathan, Salisbury, Moorooka Neighbourhood Plan.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.